giantswarm/ingress-nginx-app/README.md

 Some of our apps have certain restrictions on how they can be deployed.
 Not following these limitations will most likely result in a broken deployment.

-- This app _must_ be installed in the `kube-system` namespace.

-- This app _must not_ be installed more than once.

 - This app _must_ reference the `ingress-controller-values` ConfigMap in its `spec.config` field.

 # For developers